Seahawks get the timely big plays from big players to upset NFL-leading Eagles 24-10

 The Seahawks dominated early against what had been the best first-quarter team in the NFL this season — the Eagles came into the game outscoring opponents 78-18 in the first 15 minutes.

-The Eagles, in fact, had not allowed a first-quarter touchdown .
+The Eagles, in fact, had not allowed a first-quarter touchdown.

 But the Seahawks scored two of the first three times they had the ball, expertly employing a game plan based on quick, timing passes interspersed with some of the typical Wilson creativity.